Using Xcode Instruments for C++ CPU profiling

 blank Instruments window.
 Once you click the red record button

-in the left of the toolbar, grep(1)
+in the left of the toolbar, grep(1) will run for a

 few seconds with the command line arguments we set in the target